The Best of Colorado

 Day 6 – Durango and Silverton

-We transfer to Durango for a morning steam train journey through the Animas Canyon to the old mining town of Silverton, now beautifully preserved as a reminder of the Wild West.
+Coach journey to Durango for a morning steam train journey through the Animas Canyon to the old mining town of Silverton, now beautifully preserved as a reminder of the Wild West.
 There is time for lunch here before returning by train to Durango and coach transfer to Pagosa Springs.

 Day 7 – Cumbres and Toltec